Nail polish: Health concerns

 The safety of nail polish was examined in the fall 2014 issue of Ms. magazine.

 The health risks associated with nail polish are disputed.
 According to the U.S. Department of Health and Human Services, "The amount of chemicals used in animal studies is probably a couple of hundred times higher than what you would be exposed to from using nail polish every week or so.
 So the chances of any individual phthalate producing such harm [in humans] is very slim."
 A more serious health risk is faced by professional nail technicians, who perform manicures over a workstation, known as a nail table, on which the client's hands rest – directly below the technician's breathing zone.
 In 2009, Susan Reutman, an epidemiologist with the U.S. National Institute for Occupational Safety and Health's Division of Applied Research and Technology, announced a federal effort to evaluate the effectiveness of downdraft vented nail tables (VNTs) in removing potential nail polish chemical and dust exposures from the technician's work area.
 These ventilation systems have potential to reduce worker exposure to chemicals by at least 50%.
 Many nail technicians will often wear masks to cover their mouth and nose from inhaling any of the harsh dust or chemicals from the nail products.

 According to Reutman, a growing body of scientific literature suggests that some inhaled and absorbed organic solvents found in nail salons such as glycol ethers and carbon disulfide may have adverse effects on reproductive health.
 These effects may including birth defects, low birth weight, miscarriage, and preterm birth.

 Nail polish formulations may include ingredients that are toxic or affect other health problems.
 One controversial family of ingredient are phthalates, which are implicated as endocrine disruptors and linked to problems in the endocrine system and increased risk of diabetes.
 Manufacturers have been pressured by consumer groups to reduce or to eliminate potentially-toxic ingredients, and in September 2006, several companies agreed to phase out dibutyl phthalates.
 There are no universal consumer safety standards for nail polish, however, and while formaldehyde has been eliminated from some nail polish brands, others still use it.

 Regulation and environmental concerns

 The U.S. city of San Francisco enacted a city ordinance, publicly identifying establishments that use nail polishes free of the "toxic trio" of dibutyl phthalate, toluene, and formaldehyde.

 Nail polish is considered a hazardous waste by some regulatory bodies such as the Los Angeles Department of Public Works.
 Many countries have strict restrictions on sending nail polish by mail.
 The "toxic trio" are currently being phased out, but there are still components of nail polish that could cause environmental concern.
 Leaking out of the bottle into the soil could cause contamination in ground water.
-Chromium(III) oxide green and Prussian blue are common in nail polish and have shown evidence of going through chemical degradation, which could have a detrimental effect on health.